mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

     register file, to even a single combinatorial circuit or AND gate.
 Once the modules are replicated, voters are inserted.
-- *Netlist-level approaches* ("thinking in terms of circuits"): These approaches treat the design as a _circuit_ or _netlist_, which is internally represented as a graph, TMR is introduced using graph theory algorithms to _cut_ the graph in a particular way and insert voters.
+- *Netlist-level approaches* ("thinking in terms of circuits"): These approaches treat the design as a _circuit_ or _netlist_, which is internally represented as a graph.
+TMR is introduced using graph theory algorithms to _cut_ the graph in a particular way and insert voters.

+Using these two axes as a guiding point, I analyse the literature on automated TMR, as well as background literature on fault-tolerant computing.

 // #let style = (stroke: black, fill: rgb(0, 0, 200, 75))
 // #let x_axis = ("Low-level", "High-level")